Crump3tte/Funny-Eval-Meme/README.md

 # Funny Eval Meme

-Changes the machine key to random on each launch.
+- Changes the machine key to random on each launch.
+- Sets the licensed days to 9999999.

 1. Launch Arbor.
 2. Replace java file in your arbor install folder, mine is in C:\MindShare\Arbor\java.